taylor-allen/reactNative-todo-list/README.md

 ## Features

 - This mobile app is a simple To-Do List application created to learn the basics of React Native development.
 It allows users to add and delete tasks.
+It also includes minimal data validation when new items are added.
 The app is designed as a learning project to explore React Native and mobile app development using Expo.

 ## Technologies Used